389ds/389ds.github.io/docs/389ds/design/protect-NSS-db.md

 Directory server is a service of systemd, so if it terminates abrutly (a crash) systemd may restart it automatically.
 In such case the administrator does not want to be prompted for a NSS password and so registers the NSS password in <b>pin.txt</b> file.
 In order to protect the file we have two options:

-- moving its contented into a in memory repository where it can be retrieved, this is the purpose of <b>Keyring</b>.
+- moving its content into a in memory repository where it can be retrieved, this is the purpose of <b>Keyring</b>.
 - encrypting its content into a <b>encrypted_pin.txt</b> so that its content is useless, this is the purpose of <b>Clevis/Tang</b>

+Directory servers retrieves NSS password using <i>svrcore</i> framework.
+This framework call a retrieving method and if the method fails then it calls a fallback.
+The fallback also registers a method/fallback.
+Each method fallback is registered in a so called <i>plugin</i>.
+Each DS instance has its own <i>svrcore list method/fallback</i>

+- retrieval from <b>svcore cache</b> using the NNS default slot token (see below) as a key for cache lookup.
+- retrieval from <b>pin.txt</b>
+- retrieval from systemd <b>'/run/systemd/ask-password'</b> framework
+- retrieval from terminal

+## Svrcore

 ## Keyring